-Section 3-1 Composition; Eligibility; Election and Term
+Section 2-1 Composition; Eligibility; Election and Term

-Composition – There shall be a city council consisting of eleven members which shall exercise the legislative powers of the city.
-Four of these members, to be known as councillors at-large, are to be nominated and elected by and from the voters of the city, at-large.
-Seven of the members, to be known as ward councillors, are to be nominated and elected by and from the voters of seven city wards, one ward councilor to be elected from each such ward.
+Composition – There shall be a city council consisting of 11 members which shall exercise the legislative powers of the city.
+4 of these members, to be known as councilors at-large, are to be nominated and elected by and from the voters of the entire city.
+7 of the members, to be known as ward councilors, are to be nominated and elected by and from the voters of 7 city wards, one ward councilor to be elected from each such ward.

-Eligibility – Any voter shall be eligible to hold the office of councillor.
-A ward councillor, notwithstanding his removal from one ward in the city to another during the term for which he was elected, may continue to serve and to perform his duties until the expiration of the term for which he was elected.
+Eligibility – Any voter shall be eligible to hold the office of councilor.
+A ward councilor, notwithstanding their removal from one ward in the city to another during the term for which they were elected, may continue to serve and to perform their duties until the expiration of the term for which they were elected.

-Election and Term – The term of office for councillors shall be for two years beginning the first Monday of January following their election and until their successors are qualified.
+Election and term – The term of office for councilors shall be for 2 years beginning the first business day of January following their election and until their successors are qualified.

-Section 3-2 Presiding Officer
+Section 2-2 Presiding Officer

-The city council shall, annually on the first Monday in January, meet for the purpose of organization.
-They shall be called together by the city clerk, or in the absence of the city clerk by the member present senior in both age and years of service, who shall preside.
+The city council shall, annually on the first business day in January, meet for the purpose of organization.
+They shall be called together by the city clerk, or in the absence of the city clerk by the member present senior in years of service, who shall preside.
 The city council shall then elect, from among its members, by separate roll call votes, a president and vice-president.
 A majority vote of the full council shall be necessary for such election.
 No other business shall be in order until such officers are elected.
 The president shall preside at all meetings of the city council, regulate the proceedings and decide all questions of order.
-He shall have such other powers and duties as may be provided by the charter, by ordinance or by vote of the city council.
-He shall have the same right to vote as any other city councillor.
-In. the event of the absence or disability of the president, the vice-president shall act as president.
+They shall have such other powers and duties as may be provided by the charter, by ordinance or by vote of the city council.
+They shall have the same right to vote as any other city councilor.
+In the event of the absence of the president, the vice-president shall act as president.

-Section 3-3 Compensation
+Section 2-3 Compensation

 The city council shall, by ordinance, establish an annual salary for its members.
-No ordinance increasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months of the term for which councillors are elected and it provides that such salary is to be effective at the commencement of the term of office of the next city council to be elected.
+No ordinance increasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months of the term for which councilors are elected and it provides that such salary is to be effective at the commencement of the term of office of the next city council to be elected.

-Section 3-4 Prohibitions
+Section 2-4 Prohibitions

-Appointment after Expiration of Term – No city councillor shall hold any compensated appointive city office or city employment during his term and until two years following the expiration of the term for which he was elected.
-This provision shall not prohibit a city officer or city employee who has taken a leave of absence from such office or employment from resuming his duties as such following service as a city councillor.
+Appointment after expiration of term – No city councilor shall hold any compensated appointive city office or city employment during their term and until 1 year following the expiration of the term for which they were elected unless waived by a 2/3 vote of the full city council.
+This provision shall not prohibit a city officer or city employee who has taken a leave of absence from such office or employment from resuming their duties as such following service as a city councilor.

-Interference in Administration – Except as may be otherwise authorized by the charter, no member of the city council, nor any committee of the city council, shall directly take part in the conduct of the administrative business of the city.
+Interference in administration – Except as may be otherwise authorized by the charter, no member of the city council, nor any committee of the city council, shall directly take part in the conduct of the administrative business of the city.

-Section 3-5 Exercise of Powers; Quorum; Rules of Procedure
+Section 2-5 Exercise of Powers; Quorum; Rules of Procedure

-Exercise of Powers – Except as otherwise provided by law or the charter, the legislative powers of the city council may be exercised in a manner determined by it.
+Exercise of powers – Except as otherwise provided by law or the charter, the legislative powers of the city council may be exercised in a manner determined by it.